Bryan-Feighner/RandomProjects/README.md

 # RandomProjects
 Collection of random coding projects

+## Prerequisite downloads:
+Several different libraries are used in this repo; tkinter and BeautifulSoup4.
+To download these, these 2 commands can be run on the command line

+`pip install bs4`

+`pip install tkinter`
 ### Basic Web Scraper
 This simple program takes the URL of a webpage and returns the HTML source
 ### Google Scraper